|Nutritional Guidelines (per serving)|

 The coronation in this recipe is usually mixed with cooked chicken.
-This turkey recipe, however, has replaced the chicken to become Coronation Turkey, a great way to use up leftover turkey.
+This recipe, however, has replaced the chicken to become Coronation Turkey, a great way to use up leftover meat from Thanksgiving.

-- 1 tbsp rapeseed or vegetable oil oil
+- 1 tablespoon rapeseed oil (or vegetable oil)

 - 1 bay leaf

-- Heat a tablespoon of rapeseed oil in a frying pan, add the chopped onion and cook on a low heat for 3 minutes.
-Then add the curry paste and cook for a further 2 minutes.
+Heat the oil in a frying pan, add the onions and cook on a low heat for 3 minutes.
+Add the curry paste and cook for 2 more minutes.

 Remove the pan from the heat and add the tomato puree, red wine, chicken stock and bay leaf.
 Season with sea salt and black pepper and bring to the boil.

 Add the sugar and the lemon juice and simmer for 5 to 10 minutes.

 Strain and cool.